Improvements to our website

 Trade and food security

-We will improve food security by reducing wastage and increasing local supply.
+We will improve food security by reducing wastage and growing our local supply.
 This means:

-• increased capacity for communities to share food and reduce food waste
+• there will be more spaces for communities to share food and reduce food waste

 Back to top